On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Experiments

+We now extend experiments to fine-tuning on full-scale datasets, aiming to validate the findings drawn from the controlled experiments conducted on KITTI.

-Cityscapes contains 2975 training and 500 validation images.
+{\bf Cityscapes~\cite{Cordts2016Cityscapes}} contains 2975 training and 500 validation images.
 Each image has a resolution of $2048\times1024$ densely labeled into 19 semantic classes.
 The dataset also has 20000 unlabeled stereo pairs with a disparity map, converted to depth via focal length and camera baseline.
 Like KITTI, Cityscapes is also an outdoor driving dataset.
 Here we minimize an L1 loss between depth estimates and depth computed from stereo.
 We modify the prediction head of DeepLabV3 to train for depth, then re-initialize the last layer of the decoder for semantic segmentation.
-Due to limitations in compute, we are unable to reproduce the original numbers.
-For a fair comparison, we retrained \cite{chen2017rethinking} using the discussed pre-training methods and finetuned under the same training protocol i.e. batch size, augmentations, schedule, etc. (details in Appendix \ref{sec:appendixcityscapes}).
-Tab.~\ref{tab:cityscapes} summarizes the outcomes.
-We present not only the most favorable results from an extensive training process, but also results from a more controlled approach involving restricted data augmentation and fewer training iterations.
-Remarkably, our observations remain consistent across both scenarios: Pre-training with monocular depth improves over ImageNet initialization and random initialization.
+We are unable to reproduce the original numbers.
+For a fair comparison, we retrained \cite{chen2017rethinking} using the discussed pre-training methods and finetuned under the same training protocol \ie batch size, augmentations, schedule, \etc Tab.~\ref{tab:cityscapes} summarizes the outcomes.
+We present not only the most favorable results from an extensive training process but also results from a controlled approach with restricted data augmentations and fewer training iterations.
+Remarkably, improvements remain consistent across both scenarios.